 The benefit level is calculated in relation to BSA and varies based on the number of children born at the same time in the family.
 The benefit amount is 4 BSA if two children are born at the same time.
 If more than two children are born at the same time, the benefit amount increases respectively by 4 BSA.
 So if three children are born at the same time, the benefit amount is 8 BSA.
+No changes between 2018-2019.

-2.13 Student's childcare benefit (bmaed\s)
+2.12.
+Student's childcare benefit (bmaed_s)